chuanshaof/GDS-CC4/README.md

 Alternatively, you can run this with any code editors using the "Run" button, or its equivalent.

 ## Running of tests
-Similar to running tasks, however, move to the tests directory with `cd tests` followed by `python test#.py`
+Similar to running tasks, however, move to the tests directory with `cd tests` followed by `python -m unittest` for all tests.\
+Alternatively for individual tests, `python -m unittest tests.test#`, replacing "#" with the desired task (1-3)

 # Assumptions, comments on data, and overview of code
 ## Assumptions made